Our offices Get in touch

 4.2 Contact forms and email links

-Should you choose to contact us using the contact form on our Contact us page or an email link, none of the data that you supply will be stored by this website or passed to / be processed by any of the third-party data processors defined in section 6.0.
-Instead the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
+Should you choose to contact us using the contact form on our Contact Us page or an email link, none of the data that you supply will be stored by this website or passed to / processed by any of the third-party data processors defined in section 6.0.
+Instead, the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
 Our SMTP servers are protected by TLS (sometimes known as SSL) meaning that the email content is encrypted using SHA-2, 256-bit cryptography before being sent across the internet.
 The email content is then decrypted by our local computers and devices.

 4.3 Sending a message to our support team